Mayhem in Monsterland: Gameplay

 At the beginning of each stage the goals are displayed to the player.
 There are two types of quota to be met.
 The first is magic dust quota where enemies must be defeated to gain magic dust.
 Enemies may be killed in two ways.
 Enemies may be bounced on.
 Mayhem bounces upwards a small amount when destroying an enemy like this.
 Once the lightning power up has been obtained, enemies may also be charged at with speed in a special attack.
 Monsters are not always simple to dispatch as some have spikes and others shells.
 Soft spots on such enemies have to be found by the player in order to defeat them.

 Happier music plays once all the enemies are defeated.
 It is then a race against the clock to collect the quota of stars and to get to the exit to complete the stage.
 The faster a star is rotating, the more points it is worth.
 If all stars are collected on a stage, then the player can receive a Super-Star bonus, but only on the first and last stage of the game on the cassette and disk versions of the game.

 Development

 Mayhem in Monsterland was produced by Apex Computer Productions, who had previously made Creatures and Creatures 2, which featured Clyde Radcliffe as the main character.
 Mayhem was far lighter in tone than Creatures, which featured end-of-level action puzzles that, if not successfully accomplished, meant death by various gruesome means.

-The developers used special techniques to allow the then 12 year old C64 to process gameplay at speeds unseen in C64 before.
+The developers used special techniques to allow the then 12 year old C64 to process gameplay at previously unseen speeds.

-Reception and legacy
+Reception

-The game received a 97% in Commodore Force and a 100% in Commodore Format, which had chronicled the game's development.